bttger/markdown-flashcards/README.md

 		show flashcards in random order.

 	-c, --category <category>
 		Show only flashcards of the specified category.
+A category is a first-level heading in the markdown file.
+A category can be specified by a case-insensitive prefix of the heading.
 		If no category is specified, you can interactively choose one.
-		It is possible to specify the category by a chapter number or the category's first word, e.g. "2.1" for "2.1 Regular Expressions".

 	-o, --show-category
 		Show the category of each flashcard.